lpinzari/sql-psql-udy/02_joins_sql/07_join_visual_diagram1.md

-## Positional representation of a CROSS PRODUCT
+## Positional representation of a CROSS JOIN

 The previous section determined a general sorting criterion to uniquely represent any instance table and overcome the ambiguity to interpret the result of an `INNER JOIN` between tables in a cartesian Plane.